SciML/DifferentialEquations.jl/docs/src/internals/notes_on_algorithms.md

 ### Order 9

 The Tsitouras scheme and the Sharp scheme have funky stability near the origin.
 Verner's schemes are much safer, and with similar error.
-They are clearly dominate this category.
+They clearly dominate this category.

 ### Order 10